cylc/cylc-admin/docs/proposal-new-output-syntax.md

 ```
 A:succeed-all => b
 ```
-- trigger b only if all members succeed; and all members are expected to succeed
+- trigger b only if all members succeed; and all members are required to succeed

 ```